-When your property is turned into a rental, there a certain licenses and certificates that you will be required to obtain, in order for your property to operate as a rental.
-In Baltimore City, every rental property must be inspected by a state licensed inspector on a 1-3 year basis.
+When your property is turned into a rental, there certain licenses and certificates that you will be required to obtain, in order for your property to operate as a rental.
+In Baltimore City, every rental property must be inspected by a state-licensed inspector on a 1-3 year basis.
 Once inspected, the property will receive a rental license.
-You will then be required to re-new that license in another 1-3 years.
-Baltimore City also requires each rental property to be registered with the city on a yearly basis.
-In Baltimore County, a rental license is also required, and should be renewed every 2 years.
+You will then be required to renew that license in another 1-3 years.
+A Baltimore City inspection and rental registration is required every two years.
+Baltimore County also requires a rental registration and should be renewed every 2 years.
 Harford County, on the other hand, does not currently require a rental license.

 There’s also lead testing to consider as well.
 In the state of Maryland, if your property was built prior to 1978, you are required to have the property tested by a licensed lead inspector.
-Once tested, you will receive a certificate that is to be shared with Maryland Department of the Environment (MDE), as well as the tenant.
-There are 3 different types of lead certificates; Lead Free, Limited Lead Free, and Full Risk Reduction.
+Once tested, you will receive a certificate that is to be shared with the Maryland Department of the Environment (MDE), as well as the tenant.
+There are 3 different types of lead certificates; Lead-Free, Limited Lead-Free, and Full Risk Reduction.
 You’ll want to consult with a licensed lead inspector, to discuss your options.

 It’s important to check with your local county, to see what is needed for your rental property.
 Keep in mind, these laws are subject to change, and should be looked into on an annual basis.